HexHive/x402scope/README.md

    The command reports missing dependencies, credentials, addresses, fee-payer settings, authorization timing, and the expected CAIP-2 network.
 It returns a non-zero exit status when a required item is missing.
-For reliable verify/settle checks, set `valid_before_offset` to greater than 180 seconds;
+For reliable verify/settle checks, we recommend setting `valid_before_offset` to 300 seconds;
-   the preflight check warns when it is below 180 seconds.
+   the preflight check warns when it is below 300 seconds.

    For the free-shopping attack, the reviewer should temporarily reduce `valid_before_offset` to a small value (for example `8`) and vary it to find